 Facilitator as Arbitrator

-There’s a difference between a facilitator and a consultant, in that a facilitator isn’t generally positioned as the expert to help guide the decision making of a client; however that doesn’t mean a facilitator can’t be helpful when it comes to diffusing disagreements when the team is at loggerheads over what direction to take.
+There’s a difference between a virtual facilitator and a consultant, in that a facilitator isn’t generally positioned as the expert to help guide the decision making of a client; however that doesn’t mean a facilitator can’t be helpful when it comes to diffusing disagreements when the team is at loggerheads over what direction to take.

 When we work with clients, we make sure to know who are the decision-makers in the room, and to have contingencies for resolving disagreements, or tabling decisions that may need cooler heads.
 A facilitator again can serve as an objective third-party to lower the temperature in the room before the entire session is derailed.

-In a virtual environment, there are some great tools at a facilitator’s disposable, such as Polls, anonymous surveys, and breakout rooms that can help ensure that everyone has an opportunity to comfortably weigh in during these moments, and it’s incredibly easy to set up a quick sidebar in a separate virtual meeting room for two parties to work out a compromise without wasting group time.
+In virtual meetings there are some great tools at a facilitator’s disposable, such as Polls, anonymous surveys, and breakout rooms that can help ensure that everyone has an opportunity to comfortably weigh in during these moments, and it’s incredibly easy to set up a quick sidebar in a separate virtual meeting room for two parties to work out a compromise without wasting group time.

 Facilitate, Assign, Activate!